 Mark Lack is the young Tony Robbins and has the years of hard-won experience in the topic of personal branding.

 He’s done over 500 interviews with people such as Daymond John, Tai Lopez, Tilman Fertitta, and the likes– so he has credibility.

 “I see two types of ‘influencers’ in the marketplace today.
 The one’s who have large followings purely because they boast about themselves and people want to live vicariously through the people they follow.
 Then there’s the influencers I actually respect, because they’ve built large followings because they provide value in virtually everything they post and usually have a real business.
 People follow these influencers because they know they receive real value that benefits them consistently.
 For these ‘influencers’, it’s not about them, it’s about serving.”

 If you’re truly an influencer, your focus is on helping others instead of promoting yourself.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.